Voice actors: this way to the artistes' exit

-Voice over talent, artist?
-Of course, and my plumber is Michelangelo
+Voice actor, artist?
+Of course, and my plumber is Michelangelo.

 artists' outingsWhy 'artists' exit'?
-Because voice over talent who think they're 'artists' can take it (with the exception of dubbers and narrators, which I'll talk about later).
-We sell soap, we narrate scripts for corporate videos, and we have nothing to do with artists.
+Because any voice actor (or any voice actor) who thinks he's an 'artist' can do one (with the exception of the dubbers and narrators I'll talk about later).
+We participate in a commercial channel, we narrate scripts for corporate videos, and we have nothing to do with artists.
 Let me explain.

-Questions I've read about voice over talent as 'artist'
+Questions I've read about voice actors as 'artistes'

-Answer: it's more than that, it's completely different (apart from dubbing and audio books): we're simply not artists.
+Answer: it's more than that, it's completely different (apart from dubbing and audio books): we're simply not artistes.

-Being a voice talent means providing a service.
-In other words, serving a client by giving our time and adding value through our expertise, sensitivity, talent, etc., in exchange for remuneration, thereby participating in a commercial creative chain, just like creative artists, producers, sound engineers, editors - nothing more, nothing less.
+To be a voice actor is to be a service provider.
+In other words, serving a client by giving our time and adding value through our expertise, sensitivity, talent etc. in exchange for remuneration, thereby participating in a commercial creative chain, just like creative people, producers, sound engineers, editors - nothing more, nothing less.

 "Doesn't it take talent to bring a script to life, whether it's a TV commercial or an internal factory safety video?"